-EMU as an insurance union: a vaccination metaphor
+EMU as an insurance union

-- Why are stabilization instruments centralized in monetary unions? - Risk sharing (pooling) - Externalities of a national public good (vaccination) - Vaccination: compulsory (minimum requirements) and subsidized (re-insurance) - Minimum requirements for an effective stabilisation capacity: - sufficiently generous unemployment benefits, notably in the short-term; - sufficient coverage rates of unemployment benefit schemes; - no labour market segmentation that leaves part of the labour force poorly insured; - no proliferation of employment relations that are not integrated into social insurance; - effective activation of unemployed individuals; - budgetary buffers in good times, so that automatic stabilisers can do their work in bad times. - These principles become a fortiori imperative, if the Eurozone would be equipped with re-insurance of national unemployment insurance systems: institutional moral hazard
+- Why are stabilization instruments centralized in monetary unions? - Risk pooling when shocks are asymmetric - Even when shocks are not asymmetric, without insurance mechanisms, including fiscal stabilizers, a monetary union is fragile (via disruption in government bond markets) - Fiscal stabilization via re-insurance of national unemployment insurance systems? - Unemployment benefits and domestic stabilization: minimum requirements for effectiveness: - sufficiently generous unemployment benefits, notably in the short-term; - sufficient coverage rates of unemployment benefit schemes; - no labour market segmentation that leaves part of the labour force poorly insured; - no proliferation of employment relations that are not integrated into social insurance; - effective activation of unemployed individuals; - These domestic principles become a fortiori imperative, if the Eurozone would be equipped with re-insurance of national unemployment insurance systems: institutional moral hazard.